ss-javascript/jquery-sth-select/README.md

 A select component built on top of jQuery optimized for mobile platforms.

 #### What you mean with "optimized for mobile platforms"?
-Most of custom select components do not have a good usability on mobile devices.
-Although many mobile browsers today implement a "native modal" alternative, native selects still look bad in desktop browsers.
+Native selects can't be customized with CSS without tricks.
+Due that, we often use custom select components.
+The problem is that most of custom select components do not have a good usability on mobile devices.
 Also, sometimes, does not work well when there is not free space available in the screen.

 #### How does the `sth-select` solve the problem?
 After click on the select component, it opens up a little section from the bottom of the screen.
 This behaviour fits well both on big screens or small ones (mobile devices).